kfahn22/gears/README.md

 ## Animations

 In the first two animations, the gear curves are rendered in a grid pattern and then the scale (or size) of the gear curves are changed to create the animation.
-I am using Daniel's trick to change the scale.
+I am using Daniel's trick to render the animation.
 To learn more about how to create a perfect GIF loop, watch Daniel Shiffman's short [p5.js saveGif() changes everything!](https://www.youtube.com/shorts/CEnfKhs6wLg).

 `inc += 360 / frames;`
 `sc = map(sin(inc), -1, 1, 50, 150);`